TheThingsNetwork/workshops/README.md

 4. Computer running Windows 7 or higher, Mac OS X or Linux
 5. Wifi for your laptop.
 6. The Things Network coverage.
-7. A pre-configured Node-RED server.
+7. A pre-configured Node-RED server at `http://udX.node-red.thethingslabs.com/` where X is a number we'll assign to you

 ## Connect to The Things Uno